 When you are merely interested, you change direction as your mood shifts.
-You are not committed to the outcome so you allow your emotions to drive your actions, which often mean doing what feels comfortable and safe.
+You are not committed to the outcome so you allow your emotions to drive your actions, which often means doing what feels comfortable and safe.

-Here’s four important keys to being committed to your goal:
+Here are four important keys to being committed to your goal:

-- Choose a goal that is aligned with your big picture priorities.
+- Choose a goal that is aligned with your big-picture priorities.
 When it’s really important, you will make time for it.

 - Visualize a successful outcome.
 See and feel yourself with the goal already realized.
 Don’t let fears and doubts could your mind.